22 Jun What To Do, And What Not To Do, When Fulfilling Backer Rewards

 It is difficult to know what percentage of your backers will be out of towners, but the budgeting that you will have done will save you from being sucker punched later on.
 It is best to consult a specialist when tackling the tax rates of sending internationally, studying up a little on harmonized tariff system will aid you in your efforts.

-Transparency is key before, during and after your campaign, it will build customer loyalty, and equity.
+Transparency is key before, during and after your campaign, it will build customer loyalty and equity.
 When your campaign is underway, communicate about any extra costs your backers may need to cover if they are international or national.
-Give updates on the campaign, the production of the product, the shipping, expected delivery dates etc. There are fulfilment providers that can give real-time updates every step of the way, allowing you to pass on specific shipping dates and tracking numbers to customers.
+Give updates on the campaign, the production of the product, the shipping, expected delivery dates, etc. There are fulfillment providers that can give real-time updates every step of the way, allowing you to pass on specific shipping dates and tracking numbers to customers.